andreas-ka/explore-sthlm-react-frontend/README.md

 ## Deployment

+### Frontend

+1. Create a new repository on GitHub with CI's react template.
+2. Click the Gitpod button to open the new repository in GitPod.
+3. Once the IDE has loaded, run the terminal command npx create-react-app . --use-npm to install React.
+4. After it has finished installing run the command npm start to check the app is working.
+5. Add a Procfile in the root directory.
+6. Add the following code into the Procfile - web: serve -s build.
+7. Git add, commit and push changes to GitHub.
+8. Log-in or sign-up to Heroku and open the dashboard.
+9. Click on the 'New' button to add a new app, name the app and choose a region.
+10. Click the 'Create app' button to create the app.
+11. Click the deploy tab on the app menu.
+12. Scroll down to deployment method and click the GitHub option and search for the React GitHub repository name, click the 'Connect' button.
+13. Once the repository is connected, click the 'Deploy branch' button - make sure the master / main branch is selected.
+14. If the build is successful, click the 'Open app' button to view the deployed app on Heroku.

-### Frontend and Backend
+### Backend

 The website was deployed using Heroku by following these steps:

 1. Set DEBUG to False in the settings.py file.
 2. Commit and push your code to the GitHub repository.
 3. Clear the 'static' folder in Cloudinary to ensure the latest static files are used during deployment.
 This step is essential to avoid potential conflicts between cached versions of static files and the updated versions being deployed.
 Clearing the 'static' folder ensures that the latest versions of static files are used during deployment, preventing any errors or inconsistencies.
 4. Navigate to the project's deploy page in Heroku.
 5. Choose the manual deployment option to deploy the latest code changes.

 #### You can for fork the repository by following these steps:

-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Click on Fork button in upper right hand corner
+2. Click on Fork button in upper right hand corner.
 3. Wait for the forking process to complete.
 Once done, you will have a copy of the repository in your GitHub account.

 #### You can clone the repository by following these steps:

-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the list of files and click it.
 3. Select your preferred method for cloning: HTTPS, SSH, or GitHub CLI, and click the copy button to copy the repository URL to your clipboard.
 4. Open Git Bash (or your preferred terminal).
 5. Change the current working directory to the location where you want the cloned directory to be created.
 6. Type the command **'git clone'** followed by the URL you copied in step 3.
 The command should look like this: **git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY**.
 7. Press Enter to create your local clone.

 ### Linking with the API/backend
 - You will need to ensure you have set the axios.defaults.baseURL in the api/axiosDefaults.jsx file to the url of your deployed version of th API.
 You should then update the CLIENT_ORIGIN config variable in your deployed version of the API to ensure you will be able to make authenticated requests to this API.

 [Back up](#table-of-content)